yogeshpaliyal/Android-Universal-Recycler-View-Adapter/README.md

 3. Bind to any item using Data Binding
 4. Listen to item events using listener, like click, long press, etc.
 5. Built in Diff Utils for smooth scrolling and animations.
+6. Custom Layout for No Data Found (when list is empty and status is success)

 <a href='https://github.com/yogeshpaliyal/Android-Universal-Recycler-View-MVVM-DataBinding/blob/master/app-debug_1_0_0.apk'>Download Sample App</a>